 Studying Economic Ideas at the Money Museum

 Take a free behind-the-scenes look at how money is processed at the Money Museum at the Federal Reserve Bank of Kansas.
-The exhibits are curated to be fun and interactive, like lifting a gold bar worth $400 to facilitate a more engaging way to learn about the economy.
-You can also go for a more historical approach and view 450 pieces of coins throughout history, loaned from the Harry S. Truman Library.
+The exhibits are curated to be fun and interactive (like lifting a gold bar worth $400) to facilitate a more engaging way to learn about the economy.
+You can also go for a more historical approach and view 450 historical coins, loaned to the museum by the Harry S. Truman Library.

 Getting in Touch with the Traditional Lifestyle at Deanna Rose Children’s Farmstead

 From April to October, you and your family can explore 12 acres of farmstead, made to replicate a traditional local family farm.
-The property houses over a hundred animals and welcomes you to enjoy pony rides and their fishing pond.
-A few other notable activities include panning for treasure, fishing with worms and cane poles, riding horse-drawn carriages, going through a schoolhouse, and feeding baby goats.
+The Deanna Rose Children’s Farmstead houses over one hundred animals and welcomes you to enjoy pony rides and their fishing pond.
+A few other notable activities include panning for treasure, fishing with worms and cane poles, riding horse-drawn carriages, touring a one-room schoolhouse, and feeding baby goats.

 Picking Up Trinkets at Kansas City River Market

 Shop locally from merchants who offer flowers, specialty foods, baked snacks, fresh produce, meats, and other goods from America, the Middle and far East, Europe, and Africa.
-The market also hosts unique gift shops with knickknacks you can get if you want to start your city pride collection.
+The market also hosts unique gift shops with knickknacks if you want to start your city pride collection.
 While you’re in the area, check out the world’s largest pre-Civil War artifacts collection in the Arabia Steamboat Museum, too.
-Kids activities and food celebrations are also major attractions available from April to October.
+Kids’ activities and food celebrations are also major attractions available from April to October.

 Wandering the Halls of Union Station

-Known as KC’s “Favorite History Attraction”, Union Station is a 104-year-old historical landmark beloved by many.
-Beyond the preservation of monuments and their corresponding stories, it also hosts world-class travelling exhibitions.
-Furthermore, be prepared to take frequent moments to pause and gaze at this architectural masterpiece and its attractions, namely the:
+Known as KC’s “Favorite History Attraction”, Union Station is a 104-year-old historical landmark loved by many.
+Beyond the preservation of monuments and their corresponding stories, it also hosts world-class traveling exhibitions.
+Furthermore, be prepared to take frequent moments to pause and gaze at this architectural masterpiece and its attractions.